MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 to open content or kick off tasks in their apps.
 Siri will learn when certain shortcuts are more likely to be used and suggest them to the user via notifications.

+## Core ML 2

+Core ML 2 reduces application size through model quantization and flexible models, improves application performance with a new batch prediction API, and uses custom models to support advances in machine learning.

 ## Notification improvements